CBC-UCONN/RNA-seq-with-reference-genome-and-annotation/README.md

 We see the layout is quite straightforward, with two columns separated by a tab.
 The first column identifies the gene from the eponymous sample and the second column is the number of mRNA strands from the row's gene found in the sample.
 This setup is perfect for our next task, identifying differentially expressed genes.

-## 7. Pirewise Differential Expression with Counts in R using DESeq2
+## 7. Pairwise Differential Expression with Counts in R using DESeq2

 This part of the tutorial must be run locally.
 To download the appropriate files to your local computer, we will use the secure copy client, "scp".
 Close your Xanadu connection and run the following code: